BLOG

 Vintage Hot Tubs

 Need more tips on keeping your hot tub clean and uncontaminated?
 Vintage Hot Tubs, the oldest and most-experienced hot tub dealer on Vancouver Island, can help.
 We have been serving B.C. residents since 1978 and have the largest selection of hot tubs in the area.
-Our showrooms, located in Victoria and Langford, boast an extensive collection of hot tubs, hot tub covers and swim spas.
-Our experts are always on hand to answer any questions, from the warranty to the durability of a Covana hot tub cover.

 SEND US A MESSAGE